 Consell de Mallorca is not responsible for the potential limitations of the path or other problems which could arise in sections which are in the planning phase and not signalled.

 Likewise, Consell de Mallorca is not responsible for the information which may be provided by other guides, publications or Websites.

-The idea of the Ruta Artà - Lluc GR 222 is to link up the mountains of Llevant and its Nature Reserve in the east with the central area of the Serra de Tramuntana mountain range in Majorca, officially declared to be a World Heritage Site.
+The idea of the Ruta Artà - Lluc GR 222 is to link up the mountains of Llevant and its Nature Reserve in the east with the central area of the Serra de Tramuntana mountain range in Majorca, officially a World Heritage Site since 2011.
 It affords the hiker a huge variety of landscapes, some of which are quite exceptional, such as the almost completely unspoilt coastline of the Llevant peninsula, the dunes of Alcúdia Bay, the thick maquis scrublands around Santa Margalida, the farmlands of the Pla de Mallorca plain and the terraced mountain slopes of Caimari.